 Student-Centered Planning and Learning

 This workshop examines the science and art of including students with disabilities through the lens of student centered planning and learning.
-Accessing academics to the fullest extent requires intentional collaborative teaming between educators and families; innovative curricular design and support; and specific instructional strategies, tools and curricular adaptations.
+Accessing academics to the fullest extent requires intentional collaborative teaming between educators and families; innovative curricular design and support; and specifically-designed instructional strategies, tools and curricular adaptations.
 Special attention and hands on examples for writing what I call a “Working IEP’, a strengths-based IEP designed specifically for use in general education classrooms and environments – are built into the presentation.

 Participants come away with specific tools they can employ immediately, as well as hope, direction and inspiration for educational success.